 BullGuard Antivirus has some things going for it.
 Its interface is simple to use and to learn, and the program allows lots of customization.
 Plus, the active scans have only a moderate system impact.

 Yet despite using Bitdefender's scanning engine, the program offers only so-so protection against malware, and it offers fewer extra features than some free antivirus products.
-There are better products available for the same price.
+It's not one of the best antivirus software programs; there are better products available for the same price.

 Costs and What's Covered